StarksRepo/StarksRepo/README.md

 # :man_technologist: About Me :
 Hi, I'm Rickey!
-I'm a Network Administrator with a passion for System Administration.
+I'm a System Network Administrator.
 This GitHub is where I refine my skills in managing and optimizing IT infrastructures to ensure seamless operations.
 *   🧠  System Administrator in the making, driven by a love for solving complex infrastructure challenges.
 *   🎯  Dedicated to building secure, reliable, and scalable systems while advancing into security-focused administration roles.
 *   ⚡  Committed to leveraging technology to enhance performance and simplify operations.